rahul-n18/Student-Library/README.md

 ## Why?
 <a href="https://media.tenor.com/GtRsVehiXxAAAAAC/why-not-sure-why-not.gif"><img src="https://media.tenor.com/GtRsVehiXxAAAAAC/why-not-sure-why-not.gif"></a>

-I Personally Feel this is the only Industry where people are so supportive and want to help each other Grow.
+I personally feel this is the one of the few industries where people are supportive and want to help each other grow.
-     <br>So why not bring all Like Minded People Together?
+     <br>So why not bring all like minded people together?

 ## Features
 <a allign="right" href="https://media1.giphy.com/media/lXu72d4iKwqek/giphy.gif"><img src="https://media1.giphy.com/media/lXu72d4iKwqek/giphy.gif" alt=" " width="200"></a>

- I Created this Repo for Understanding What People Need, such as:
+ I created this repo to understand what people need, such as:

-- What Can We Add
+- What can we add
-- Tech Stack?
+- Tech stack?
-- Hows?
+- How?
-- Things which will be Needed
+- Things which will be needed
-- What Exactly are a Student's Needs?
+- What exactly are a student's need?

 ![line-png-15](https://user-images.githubusercontent.com/64891042/193567794-f5a0e6d0-0f5c-442c-bad2-6b5d3e0d4b68.png)

 ## For You?

 <p> You may feel like what is there for you.
-So I thought this Hacktoberfest would be Perfect time in which you can contribute to this Repo and I'll Merge your PR's.
- But I need Genuine Ideas and Innovative way we can make this Happen.
- I Feel we have the Power to pull this off<p>
+So I thought this Hacktoberfest would be the perfect time in which you can contribute to this Repo and I'll merge your PRs.
+But I need genuine ideas and innovative way, we can make this happen.
+I feel we have the power to pull this off!<p>
 <br>

 - Open an Issue